 There are so many different things we do and react to that we don’t consciously realize.

 You often feel like you’re in control, but maybe you’re not…

-That’s where neuro linguistic programming and psychology comes in the picture.
+That’s where neurolinguistic programming and psychology come into the picture.

 These are fields you can learn about as a copywriter to produce effective and epic copy that subtly influences readers.